Avocados to be marked by laser to reduce labelling

-IT is the country’s most fashionable fruit, with demand soaring as brunch recipes and even desserts become part of the nation’s dinner table.
+It is perhaps the country’s most fashionable fruit, with demand soaring as brunch recipes and even desserts become part of the nation’s dinner table.

 But now, one supermarket has worked out a way of reducing waste and labelling on packaging of avocados - by printing information on the skin rather than a paper label.